ludovicm67/php-url-explorer/README.md

 -   `code`: the HTTP code from the request
 -   `title`: the title of the page
 -   `description`: the webpage description
--   `img`: an image representing the webpage; if equals `null`, no image available, else it will give you :
+-   `img`: an image representing the webpage; if equals `null`, no image available, else it will give you:
     -   `url`: the url of the image
     -   `width`: the width of the image
     -   `height`: the height of the image
     -   `mime`: the mime type of the image
 -   `type`: the type of _card_ to display.
-It can have the following values :
+It can have the following values:
     -   `image`: the URL is an image
     -   `none`: no information found
     -   `basic`: only a title and maybe a description was found (no image)